AymanAttili/Mastering-JavaScript-in-20-Days/Day09.md

 ## Asynchronous means:
-Doing cose out of order from when you saw it.
+Doing code out of order from when you saw it.